nat-lang/natc/readme.md

-## Nat --- a Language for Natural Language Semantics
+## Nat, a Language for Natural Language Semantics

 Nat is a programming language and toolchain for linguistic semantics, designed to make formal analyses executable, shareable, and testable.
 For the language manual see [natlang.online](https://natlang.online/guide/natlang).